Don't delay breast cancer screenings.

 Why are breast cancer screenings important?

-In 2020, an estimated 276,480 new cases of invasive breast cancer are expected to occur among women in the United States.
-In 2020 in Iowa alone, 2,700 women will be diagnosed with breast cancer and nearly 390 will die from this disease.
-Only lung cancer causes more cancer deaths among Iowa women than breast cancer.
+In 2020 alone, it was estimated that 276,480 new cases of breast cancer would occur among women in the U.S. While in Iowa, it was estimated that 2,700 women would be diagnosed with breast cancer and nearly 390 would die from this disease.
+Only lung cancer causes more cancer deaths among Iowa women.